lrw04/llama2.c-to-ncnn/README.md

 # llama2.c-to-ncnn

 A converter for llama2.c legacy models to ncnn models.
-Currently, this is only tested on the 7B model.
+Currently, this is only tested on the 7B and 13B model.

 ## Compiling

 Set the NCNN_DIR directory to your directory for your ncnn source tree, with a build.
+The source tree must contain code for the LinearInt8 layer, at <https://github.com/Tencent/ncnn/pull/5007>.

 ```
 make